 according to my earnest expectation and hope, that I will not be put to shame in anything, but that with all boldness, Christ will even now, as always, be exalted in my body, whether by life or by death.Philippians 1:20(NASB)

-As a prisoner in Rome he sought to tell of the good news that Christ died for our sins and was raised on the third day, for he was not ashamed of the gospel of Christ.
-Paul knew that it was the power of God to salvation to ALL who believe.
+As a prisoner in Rome, he sought to tell of the good news that Christ died for our sins and was raised on the third day, for he was not ashamed of the gospel of Christ.
+Paul knew that it was the power of God to salvation for ALL who believe.

-Paul fully expected and hoped that he would remain faithful to his life's end and never be ashamed of his Saviour - but would continue to be as bold for Christ, as he has been in the past, trusting that his life would bring honour to Him, whether he lived or died.
+Paul fully expected and hoped that he would remain faithful to his life's end and never be ashamed of his Saviour, but would continue to be as bold for Christ as he had been in the past, trusting that his life would bring honour to Him, whether he lived or died.

-Father, how I praise Your holy name for all Your loving kindness to me and all Your children.
-Give me boldness to be a faithful bond-servant all the days of my life for my earnest expectation and hope is that in nothing I shall be ashamed but rather honour You in every area of my life - this I pray in Jesus name, AMEN.
+Heavenly Father, how I praise Your holy name for all Your loving kindness to me and all Your children.
+My earnest expectation and hope is that I shall be ashamed in nothing in my life but live boldly for You, honouring and magnifying You in all I think, and say, and do.
+This I pray in Jesus' name, AMEN.